tristanyj/nuxt-prismic-boilerplate/README.md

 For production, don't forget to add the .env variables to your hosting provider environment variables.

+## Extend

+This config is supposed to be quite minimalistic.
+The goal is to have it work out of the box to avoid tedious configuration on start.
+Therefore it purposefully lacks somes features.
+You can extend the functionalities of this boilerplate by looking at the `extend/` directory at the root of this project.
+It contains guides to add useful features that were not included in the base build.

 ## Help

 - [Nuxt Documentation](https://nuxtjs.org/api)